jgoizueta/flt/README.txt

 = Introduction

-Decimal solves some of the difficulties of using BigDecimal and makes its behaviour closer to the General Decimal Arithmetic Specification (but not too much).
+Decimal is a arbitrary precision decimal floating-point type for Ruby that solves some of the difficulties of using BigDecimal and is standards compliant (in some of its optional flavours).

-Future versions may fully adapt to the specifications, either by using decNumber or borrowing from the Python's implementation.
+== BigDecimal replacement

 One of the major problems with BigDecimal is that it's not easy to control the number of significant digits: while addition, substraction and multiplication are exact (unless a limit is used),